sperrgebiet/FS19_VehicleExplorer/README.md

 LAlt + 1 -> Move up fast in the list/config
 LAlt + 2 -> Move down fast in the list/config
 LAlt + R -> Repair vehicle incl. implements
+Tab -> Next vehicle; VeEx own switch vehicle implementation (necessary to tab through vehicles in your own order) Shift + Tab -> Previous vehicle; VeEx own switch vehicle implementation (necessary to tab through vehicles in your own order)

+**_ If you want to use the 'sorted tabbing', make sure you drop the default key binding in the game menu.
+I didn't find a way to overwrite the default vehicle switching, and I think it's better to let you, the user, this choice anyways. _**

 Mouse Left: Enter vehicle
 Mouse Right:  Select item/change values in config